-Standing in front of it, gazing through it to the sea and sky, he said, ‘when the modern era began, the exterior world, hitherto teeming with gods, muses, fairies and ghouls, became empty space.’
-‘No!’ she cried.
-‘While the interior world became deep and rich beyond measure.
-Language changed from poetic to descriptive, men and women no longer spoke to the world but about it, replaced connection with control, named all things but did not sing them.
+Standing in front of it, ‘A’ levels just finished, looking through it side by side to the sea and sky beyond, she said, ‘”when the modern era began, the exterior world, hitherto teeming with gods, muses, fairies and ghouls, became empty space.”’
+‘No!’ he cried. ‘”While the interior world became deep and rich beyond measure.
+Language changed from poetic to descriptive, men and women no longer spoke to the world but about it, replaced connection with control, named all things but did not sing them.”
 It’s called progress.’
 ‘NO!’

 1. I have incorporated texts from Homo Deus, by Yuval Harari, and The Broken Notebooks, by John Gilmore.